raul23/Darth-Vader-RPi/README.rst

   * ``pygame``>=1.9.6: for playing sounds
   * ``SimulRPi`` >=0.0.1a0: for partly faking `RPI.GPIO`_ and simulating I/O
-    devices connected to an RPi such as LEDs and push buttons in the case that you don't have access to an RPi
+    devices connected to an RPi such as LEDs and push buttons in case that you don't have access to an RPi

 Installation instructions
 =========================